Best Way to Keep Bird Bath Clean?

 - Birds like to be tucked away and secluded while bathing.
 Place your bird bath close to shrubs, foliage, or larger plants.

-- Keep your bird bath a good distance from bird feeders.
+- Keep your bird bath a reasonable distance from bird feeders.
 Birds are messy eaters and will drop their food into their drink.

 - Level out your bird bath.
 Placing your bird bath on level ground will allow you to fill it with more water – keeping it cleaner.